openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 Provisioning network interfaces on a compute host
 *************************************************

+Follow these steps:

-On controller-0, in order to list out hardware port names, types, pci-addresses that have been discovered:
+#.
+In order to identify hardware port names, types, and discovered
+   pci-addresses on controller-0, list the host ports:

--  **Only in virtual environment**: Ensure that the interface used is one of those attached to host bridge with model type "virtio" (i.e., eth1000 and eth1001).
+   -  **Only in virtual environment**: Ensure that the interface used is one of those attached to the host bridge with model type "virtio" (i.e. eth1000 and eth1001).
 The model type "e1000" emulated devices will not work for provider networks:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list compute-0

-Provision the data interface for compute:
+#.
+Use the following command to provision the data interface for compute:

 ::